-Today, we’ll talk about what is and what isn’t copywriting, where the money is and why “working in your pajamas” might not be the best path.
+Here we look at what is and what isn’t copywriting, where the money is, and why “working in your pajamas” might not be the best path.
 Let’s get started!

 Myth 4.
 Copywriting is the same as article writing.

 We’ve talked about it before, but it bears repeating: Copy and content are two different things.
-Copywriting is writing that sells things, be they products, services, ideas or the impetus to take an action.
-The purpose of content and editorial writing, however, is to inform, entertain or inspire.
+Copywriting is writing that sells things, whether they are products, services, ideas, or the impetus to take an action.
+The purpose of content and editorial writing, however, is to inform, entertain, or inspire.
 Content and editorial writing do not directly sell anything.

 Myth 5.
 All the money is in online sales letter writing.

 Sure, I’m sure it’s possible to make plenty of money in online sales letter copywriting, but why limit yourself to such a niche market?
-Learn the skills that translate across all of the different copywriting arenas and then build up your portfolio in several so that you can be a boss’ or recruiter’s or client’s choice for any of them, not just one.
+(See more about why limiting yourself to a copywriting niche is a terrible idea in our video below.)
+Learn the skills that translate across all the different copywriting arenas and then build up your portfolio in several so that you can be a boss’ or recruiter’s or client’s choice for any of them, not just one.
 There is plenty of money to be made in copywriting—but you’re almost certain to make less of it if you limit yourself.

 Myth 6.
 You work in your pajamas.

-This one kind of goes along with Myth 5: There are a ton of websites out there that want to sell you on living the dream of making seven figures writing online sales letters, sitting at home in your pajamas and working only a few hours per day.
+This one kind of goes along with myth 5: There are a ton of websites that want to sell you on living the dream of making seven figures writing online sales letters, sitting at home in your pajamas, and working only a few hours per day.
 Sound too good to be true?
-Of course it is!
+Of course, it is!